Yettimania/nwFIRE/README.md

 WIP...

 Copy files to directory and create `historys` and `portfolios` directories.
+Download dependencies.

 Run `./nwfire` to launch application from commandline.